muttequrashi/muttequrashi.github.io/content/project/msft/index.md

 ---
-title: Autonomous-Driving-Turtlebot3
+title: Turtlebot3 Visual Servoing using ROS and Python
-summary: Detect and follow lanes to complete a mission.
+summary: Camera based point A to B movment and parking.
 tags:
   - ROS
   - Python